• Skip to primary navigation

 finely chopped aubergines

-Finely chop the red peppers and place them in a large bowl along with the freshly squeezed lemon juice, garlic, olive oil, pomegranate molasses, chopped parsley, and salt.
+Finely chop the red peppers and place them in a large bowl.
+Add freshly squeezed lemon juice, garlic, olive oil, pomegranate molasses, chopped parsley, and salt.

 all the ingredients are placed into a bowl